C++ Math fmin

 Minimum value is :10.1

-In this example, value of y is nan.
-Therefore, the value of x is returned.
+In this scenario, the value of y is NaN.
+Consequently, the function returns the value of x.